On analytical construction of observable functions in extended dynamic mode decomposition for nonlinear estimation and prediction: Introduction

-On the other hand, state-space models are often available in systems and control.
-Although in certain cases the uncertainty in the parameters is large, the structure of the model is known.
-In this context, for a given set of observable functions, one can optimize the approximated spectral properties of the Koopman operator, in particular the Koopman eigenfunctions \cite{Korda2018b}.
-But the selection of observable functions is particularly challenging if the state-space model contains nonlinear terms given by nonpolynomial functions and the underlying dynamical system has multiple fixed points \cite{Brunton2016a}.
-Note that the Carleman linearization \cite{Kowalski1991} is limited to polynomial vector fields.
-This problem has not been addressed before, and it is the main contribution of this letter.

-Our investigations reveal that a broad class of dynamical systems comprise elementary nonlinear functions, such as $\sin{x}$, $\cos{x}$, $e^{x}$, $\frac{x}{k+x}$, and compositions of these elementary functions; and that dynamical systems that fall into this class can be put into a polynomial form by lifting the original system to a space of higher dimension.
+The challenge in selecting observable functions is very well explained in \cite{Mamakoukas2019}, wherein time derivatives of the underlying nonlinear dynamical system are used to approximate Koopman operators in the vicinity of fixed points.
+The rationale of using time derivatives essentially is that of a Taylor series expansion, except that one replaces the nonlinear terms obtained from the time derivatives by observable functions, and then proceeds on the expansion.
+Note that the lifting of dynamical systems containing terms such as $\sin{x}$ and $\cos{x}$ by using time derivatives has no closure; hence, the set of observable functions obtained by using the method proposed in \cite{Mamakoukas2019} needs to be truncated at a certain point.
+The problem of selecting a set of observable functions to obtain a linear embedding for engineering systems with known model structure that is representative of the entire domain of attraction has not been addressed before.
+Moreover, a method that provides a \emph{closed} set of observables functions is nonexistent; these are the main contributions of this letter.
+We start by noticing that a broad class of dynamical systems \cite{Sigg2014, Grasser2003, Netto2018b, Netto2018c} comprise elementary nonlinear functions, such as $\sin{x}$, $\cos{x}$, $e^{x}$, $\frac{x}{b+x}$, and compositions of these elementary functions; and that dynamical systems that fall into this class can be put into a polynomial form by lifting the original system to a space of higher dimension.
 The lifting procedure, originally proposed in \cite{Gu2011}, relies on Lie derivatives.
 We show that this embedding, referred to as \emph{polynomialization}, makes EDMD more effective for the aforementioned class of dynamical systems.
 This letter is intended to set the direction for others working on the problem of selecting observable functions.
 Additionally, we envision the numerical illustration in Section \ref{sec.IV} to serve as a benchmark problem and solution that researchers could use to compare their choice of observable functions against.